-The term 'Share Repurchase' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Share Repurchase' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Share Repurchase refers to a company program where the corporation purchases back some of its own shares off of the stock markets or from its own individual investors.
 There are various reasons why a company would choose to spend its excess profits or cash reserves on such an activity.
 Generally management believes the price of the stock is unfairly undervalued.
 This repurchase activity allows them to decrease the total number of shares which are outstanding while making a vote of confidence in the company’s prospects.